Laura Rosenbury

 Laura Ann Rosenbury (born 1969/1970) is an American legal scholar who is the ninth president of Barnard College.
 Prior to serving at Barnard, Rosenbury was the dean of the University of Florida Levin College of Law.

 Rosenbury served as president of Barnard College during the 2024 Columbia University pro-Palestinian campus occupation and oversaw the suspension and evictions of at least 55 Barnard students.

 Education and career

 Rosenbury grew up in Elkhart, Indiana, before moving to Rye, New York.
-Rosenbury graduated from Radcliffe College of Harvard University with a B.A. in women's studies in 1992 and earned her J.D. from Harvard Law School in 1997, where she was an editor of the Harvard Law Review.
+Rosenbury graduated from Radcliffe College with a B.A. in women's studies in 1992 and earned her J.D. from Harvard Law School in 1997, where she was an editor of the Harvard Law Review.
 She then moved to New York and clerked for Judge Carol Amon of the U.S. District Court for the Eastern District of New York and Judge Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit.

 Rosenbury taught at Fordham Law before moving in 2002 to Washington University School of Law.
 Rosenbury was the vice dean at the School of Law from 2010 to 2012 and served as a visiting professor at Harvard Law School, Stanford Law School, and the University of Chicago Law School.